getcommitapp/commit/docs/software-requirements-specification.md

 - Data encryption in transit and at rest
 - Secure authentication (OAuth2, JWT, etc.)
-- Photo storage: stored as objects in Supabase Storage (S3-compatible).
+- Photo storage: stored as objects in Cloudflare R2.
   Retention policy: Out of scope for MVP.
 - Location data: not stored server-side; processed on-device for verification where possible.
+- JWT session tokens validated by Workers; Stripe keys & secrets managed via Cloudflare project settings.

 ## Privacy